 The expected lifetime of a gas sensor is 10 years upon initial power up dependant on your target gas and environmental factors.
-The device will display a message to indicate this time and should immediately be replaced.
+The device will indicate this time and should immediately be replaced.

-riangle It is recommended that this device be commissioned upon installation and serviced annually by a competent person.
+It is recommended that this device be commissioned upon installation and serviced annually by a competent person.

-riangle Do not apply lighter gas or other aerosols to the device - this will cause extreme damage to the sensors.
+riangle Do not apply lighter gas or other aerosols to the device - this may cause extreme damage to the sensors.

-⚠ High concentrations of alcohol found in many products may damage, deteriorate, or affect the gas sensing elements.
+🗥 High concentrations of alcohol found in many products may damage, deteriorate, or affect the gas sensing elements.